-- 3.6.1.
+3.6.1.
 For European and World Championships, member countries can apply for allocated places in the Sections for which they have registered and paid.
 A member country that is 'new' to any Section for the following year can apply for allocated places, providing they have officially informed the EFRA General Secretary they will be registering for the particular Section prior to the AGM.
-Within each Section (or Class), each member country to be registered for the Section is entitled to have at least one (1) place allocated at the AGM which must be confirmed by 21st January. - Application for places to be submitted to the Section Chairman before or at the AGM. - The first twenty (20) direct nominated allocations from the Section ranking lists existing in Large Scale are subject to the approval of their National Federation for these drivers. - 3.6.2.
-At the Annual Conference, each Section establishes the allocations for the next years Championships (additional to the entitled one (1) place), from the official applications of the registered member countries submitted to the Section Chairman. - Final Numbers MUST be confirmed to the relevant Section Chairman by 21st Jan. latest, following the conference.
-Any places not confirmed by this date can be reallocated to member countries that have places on the reallocation list. - 3.6.3.
+Within each Section (or Class), each member country to be registered for the Section is entitled to have at least one (1) place allocated at the AGM which must be confirmed by 21st January.

+Application for places to be submitted to the Section Chairman before or at the AGM.

+The first twenty (20) direct nominated allocations from the Section ranking lists existing in Large Scale are subject to the approval of their National Federation for these drivers.

+3.6.2.
+At the Annual Conference, each Section establishes the allocations for the next years Championships (additional to the entitled one (1) place), from the official applications of the registered member countries submitted to the Section Chairman.

+Final Numbers MUST be confirmed to the relevant Section Chairman by 21st Jan. latest, following the conference.
+Any places not confirmed by this date can be reallocated to member countries that have places on the reallocation list.

+- 3.6.3.
 When determining the allocations for each country; host country places and defending Champion places (3.6.6 & 3.6.7), together with any Section rules relating to current World Champions should be established first.
-Then the following points should be considered, in order of priority: - a. total number of drivers:
+Then the following points should be considered, in order of priority:

+- a. total number of drivers;

+- b. international results at E.C./ W.C./ Grand Prix:

+- c. places taken up at the last E.C.:

+- d. participation in international racing;

+- e. length of membership of EFRA.